-Sager did like computers, so much so that she studied computer science in college and eventually launched a career as a technical director at DreamWorks Animation, where she helped bring characters to life for such movies as Kung Fu Panda.
+Sager did like computers, so much so that she studied computer science in college and eventually launched a career as a character technical director at DreamWorks Animation, where she helped bring characters to life for such movies as Kung Fu Panda 2.
 "But in the back of my head, I always thought, maybe I'll get to have a farm when I'm older," she says.

 Today the Alameda resident has her "farm": As founder of the four-year-old business Sager Family Farm, she is now a full-time nature educator, teaching both children and adults about urban farming around the Bay Area.

 It all really started back in 2011 when she installed her first backyard beehive—beekeeping, she says, is the most convenient type of farming: "It's actually a great side gig for techies.
-You're not supposed to open hives during the day, so you can only work with the bees on nights and weekends.
-They are literally easier to take care of than my cat."
+You're not supposed to open hives everyday, so it's a great weekend hobby.
+Bees are literally easier to take care of than my cat."

 Sager prepares to open the hives for her "Bee-ginning" beekeeping class in her Alameda backyard.(Megan Cheek)